Skip to content

 Text to Audio

 Given target text and a reference audio clip, generate a .wav speech artifact.
-OmniRT currently exposes CosyVoice3 through cosyvoice3-triton-trtllm, which targets the official Triton/TensorRT-LLM service path instead of a local Python-only shortcut.
+OmniRT currently exposes two external-service routes and one resident IndexTTS service entrypoint:

 Minimal Example